 - BROWN – Carob Powder, Blackstrap Molasses, Peanut Butter

 These colourful potential dog treat ingredients all offer other value-added benefits to the treats either in terms of handling and baking consistency, scent and taste, and/or nutrition.
 Using them in compatibly flavoured treat combinations works nicely and has extra benefits other than just making us crazy humans happy about cute treats.

 Tinting reds can be tricky depending on the treat base.
 White and pale bases tend to mix as pinks instead of reds, just like adding red to a white paint.
-I’ll share more on pinks vs. reds as well as a few tricks for tinting better reds later in this post.
+I’ll share some bonus info on pinks vs. reds as well as a few tricks for tinting better reds at the end of this post.

 My Preferred Homemade Dog Treat Colouring Options

-My preferred tints vary depending on the type of treat.
+My preferred dog treat tints vary depending on the type of treat.
 I usually have powdered carob, turmeric, beetroot, and spirulina (and sometimes other green powders) on hand and use most other fruits and berries either pureed from fresh or thawed from frozen.
 Green veggies are not something we typically use because many green vegetables are higher purine options.
 We try to moderate purines since our dogs are Dalmatians, so I usually make green tints with pale neutral bases and other add-ins instead.

-The gummies created for this post were made using gelatin with the following add-ins to create a rainbow of treats for these photos.
+The example naturally coloured gummies created for this post were made using gelatin with the following add-ins to create a rainbow of treats for our post photos.
 Red: beetroot powder.
-Orange: turmeric with a small quantity of beetroot powder, Yellow: small quantity of turmeric, Green: kale powder, Blue: food colouring, Indigo: blackberry/blueberry juice augmented with blue food colouring, Violet: small quantity of blackberry/blueberry juice… It’s pale because I ran out of berries to squeeze!
+Orange: turmeric with a small quantity of beetroot powder, Yellow: small quantity of turmeric, Green: kale powder, Blue: food colouring, Indigo: blackberry/blueberry juice augmented with blue food colouring, Violet: small quantity of blackberry/blueberry juice.
+That last one is a bit pale because I ran out of berries to squeeze.
 Ooops!
+Sorry, furfriends.

-Tips and Tricks for Using Natural Dog Treat Tints
+Tips and Tricks for Using Natural Food Colouring in Dog Treats